 In an effort to determine whether a fatigue risk management strategy could be applied to this incident, the committee reviewed both the San Francisco Bar Pilot Fatigue Study and the San Francisco Bar Pilots Fatigue Risk Management System (FRMS).
-Although Captain Stevens began his day at 0400 hours-placing his transportation to Pier 9 and from Pier 9 to the ship within the nighttime window (0000-0600)-his total duty time remained within the 12-hour limit.
-As such, the timing of the event very narrowly falls within the boundaries of a non-reportable work period-that is, a duty period that does not exceed 12 hours-as defined in the fatigue risk mitigation guidelines.
+Although Captain Stevens indicated he woke at 0400 hours-placing his transportation to Pier 9 within the nighttime window (0000-0600), and his ride time to the ship was at 0615 hours (outside the nighttime window)-his total duty time remained within the 14-hour limit.
+As such, the timing of the event falls within the boundaries of a non-reportable work period-that is, a duty period that does not exceed 14 hours-as defined in the fatigue risk mitigation guidelines.
 Beyond the pilot's own self-monitoring for fatigue and the use of mitigating strategies such as reducing speed during the maneuver, the committee did not identify any additional fatigue-related risk-mitigation measures relevant to this incident.